leonistheczar/nexus-chat-app-frontend/README.md

 └── groups.ts
 ```

-The frontend will communicate with the backend using:
+The frontend communicates with the backend through:

 ```text
 HTTPS